foxglove plant

 Digitalis x mertonensis

-This type of foxglove is a hybrid plant.
+This strawberry foxglove is a hybrid plant.
 It is a combination of the digitalis grandiflora variety and the digitalis purpurea.
 Their main difference is that they have the height of the grandiflora and the color of the purpurea.

 Digitalis ‘Goldcrest’

 This foxglove variety is very difficult to find.
-They have yellow, orange, and pink blooms.
+They have pink, orange, and yellow flowers.

 Digitalis obscura